Scary Stories at Fort Watauga kicks off Halloween activities at Sycamore Shoals State Historic Park - NewsBreak

 Downtown Elizabethton once again hosts lots of trick or treaters

-ELIZABETHTON — Downtown Elizabethton was once again a great place for trick or treating Monday, as little spooks and hobgoblins, accompanied by their parents, formed a long line along both sidewalks.
-Downtown merchants, civic groups and other organizations set up booths outside the stores to pass out candy and...
+ELIZABETHTON — Downtown Elizabethton was once again a great place for trick or treating, as little spooks and hobgoblins, accompanied by their parents, formed a long line along both sidewalks.
+Downtown merchants, civic groups and many other organizations set up booths outside the stores to pass out candy and other treats to a long line of children.
+Some of the organizations participating included the Boys and Girls Club of Elizabethton/Carter County, Northeast State Community College, the Elizabethton/Carter County Public Library, The Elizabethton Parks and Recreation Department, Carter County Drug Prevention,

-Thursday night’s Topper Trunk or Treat at Science Hill High School was a key stop for many Johnson City families looking to get some early trick-or-treating done.
-Student organizations and teachers at Science Hill put on their Halloween best, set up booths and handed out candy to local kids for two hours on Thursday evening.
-Local families strolled through Science Hill’s large cafeteria space collecting candy in a safe and weather-proof indoor environment.

 Award-winning author Silas House to talk at Johnson City Public Library